IrisChase/IVD/README.md

         //color is blue
     }

-Shorthand version if you don't need to declare anything in the body:
+Shorthand version if you don't need to declare anything in the body of the deriving element:

     # : class-name;

-An element case derive from an arbitrary number of classes, and the attributes are overriden in the order that the classes are declared:
+An element can derive from an arbitrary number of classes, and the attributes are overriden in the order that the classes are declared:

     .another-class
     {